-A pipe reservation is defined by a time slot (start time and end time) and a user name.
+A pipe reservation is defined by a time slot (start time and end time), a user name, and the number of pipes to be reserved.
 In order to add a reservation, you need to use a reservation client.
 A sample reservation web interface can be started from the following URL: